MacOS version history

-The current major version, macOS 13 Ventura, was announced on June 6, 2022 at WWDC 2022 and released on October 25 of that year.
+Mac OS X 10.0 and 10.1 were given names of big cats as internal code names, Cheetah and Puma.
+Starting with Mac OS X 10.2 Jaguar, big-cat names were used as marketing names.
+Beginning with OS X 10.9 Mavericks, names of locations in California were used as marketing names instead.

+macOS retained the major version number 10 throughout its development history until the release of macOS 11 Big Sur in 2020, where its major version number was incremented by one with each release.
+In 2025, Apple unified the versioning across all products, including its other operating systems, to match the year after its WWDC announcement, beginning with macOS 26 Tahoe.

+macOS Sequoia was released on September 16, 2024.

 Development

 Development outside Apple

-After Apple removed Steve Jobs from management in 1985, he left the company and attempted to create the "next big thing", with funding from Ross Perot and himself.
-The result was the NeXT Computer.
+After Apple removed Steve Jobs from management in 1985, he left the company and, with funding from Ross Perot, founded NeXT, Inc. The result was the NeXT Computer.
 As the first workstation to include a digital signal processor (DSP) and a high-capacity optical disc drive, NeXT hardware was advanced for its time, but was expensive relative to the rapidly commoditizing workstation market.
-The hardware was phased out in 1993; however, the company's object-oriented operating system NeXTSTEP had a more lasting legacy.
+The hardware was phased out in 1993; however, the company's object-oriented operating system NeXTSTEP had a more lasting legacy as it eventually became the basis for Mac OS X.

 NeXTSTEP was based on the Mach kernel developed at CMU (Carnegie Mellon University) and BSD, an implementation of Unix dating back to the 1970s.
 It featured an object-oriented programming framework based on the Objective-C language.
 This environment is known today in the Mac world as Cocoa.
 It also supported the innovative Enterprise Objects Framework database access layer and WebObjects application server development environment, among other notable features.

 All but abandoning the idea of an operating system, NeXT managed to maintain a business selling WebObjects and consulting services, only ever making modest profits in its last few quarters as an independent company.
 NeXTSTEP underwent an evolution into OPENSTEP which separated the object layers from the operating system below, allowing it to run with less modification on other platforms.
 OPENSTEP was, for a short time, adopted by Sun and HP.

 However, by this point, a number of other companies — notably Apple, IBM, Microsoft, and even Sun itself — were claiming they would soon be releasing similar object-oriented operating systems and development tools of their own.
 Some of these efforts, such as Taligent, did not fully come to fruition; others, like Java, gained widespread adoption.

 On February 4, 1997, Apple Computer acquired NeXT for $427 million, and used OPENSTEP as the basis for Mac OS X, as it was called at the time.
 Traces of the NeXT software heritage can still be seen in macOS.
 For example, in the Cocoa development environment, the Objective-C library classes have "NS" prefixes, and the HISTORY section of the manual page for the defaults command in macOS straightforwardly states that the command "First appeared in NeXTStep."